 Thursday 28 May 2020 12:30-13:30 (GMT)

-The TEC Programme and Digital Telecare for Scottish Local Government are hosting their next drop in session as part of the Digital Health and Care Learning Network Week.
+Digital Telecare for Scottish Local Government and the TEC team are hosting their next drop in session as part of the Digital Health and Care Learning Network Week.

 During the COVID-19 outbreak, a growing number of vulnerable older people, often with the help of family, are starting to use citizen technologies to support them to stay safe and connected.
 This session considers how this changing picture might influence how Telecare Services operate and includes presentations from: